 System Requirements: OS 10.12.6 and a machine that supports Metal, 2.4 GHz Intel Core i3 Processor, 4 GB RAM, Intel HD 4000 or better, 20-30 GB of hard drive space.

 Soccer not fast enough for you?
 Then play it inside of booster-rigged vehicles and see if that changes your opinion.

 Rocket League drops teams of muscled-up battle-cars into various arenas for some high octane sport.
 The game can be played in single-player season mode, but the real fun is in the various 8-player online options.
-No matter how you play, Rocket League uses an impressive physics system to provide a surprising degree of control, ensuring that a good mixture of strategy and skill are required to win.
+And if you just want to have fun with friends, this can be one of the top multiplayer games for Mac No matter how you play, Rocket League uses an impressive physics system to provide a surprising degree of control, ensuring that a good mixture of strategy and skill are required to win.
 You’re not just randomly slamming a ball around, in other words, you’re playing a sport.

 Rocket League offers a surprising amount of depth via the varied

 Here we have one of the more generous free-to-play online games, as DotA 2 gives you everything you need to be competitive up front and throughout.
 Developed by Valve, this game is the offspring of Defense of the Ancients, a community-created mod for Warcraft III: Reign of Chaos and its expansion pack.

 What does that mean?
 Well, it means you’re getting a MOBA with the pedigree and experience behind it to provide hundreds of hours of intense competition against an active community of players.
 At its core, DotA is a game about 5 on 5 combat, placing teams in separate bases on a map that must be defended.
 Each player controls a “hero,” and teams must work together to utilize the strengths of their heroes to destroy a structure—called an “ancient”—within the opposing team’s base.